DoriosStudios/Dorios-Site/website/docs/addons/index.md

 - **Effect Pillars**
   Placeable structures that grant positive or negative effects within a radius, useful for both survival and RPG maps.

+- **Compressy**
+  Compressed blocks and items to save storage in chests and inventory.

+- **Dorios' Atelier**
+  A collection of decorative blocks, introducing new tools to make building easier.

 ---

 > All of our addons are **modular**: you can play them independently or combine them for a complete Dorios Studios experience.